qherm/gatormart/README.md

 Run `npm install`.

+Install MySQL and run the `GatorMartDB.sql` script in the `application/db/` directory.
+Ensure that the posts/users table have at least 10 items.

-Create a file titled `.env` containing the following fields:
+Create a file titled `.env` in the /application directory containing the following fields:

 1. DB_NAME - The name of the SQL Database.
 2. DB_USER - Username for access to relevant MySQL database.
 3. DB_PASSWORD - SQL Password.

+Run `npm start`.
+The application should be up and running on port 3000.
+If items are not showing on the homepage or after searching, run the sql script again and ensure the proper connection is established to the db.

 ## Contributors